cn2673/1D-Quantum-Mechanical-Dynamics-Calculations-Using-DVR-with-Hermite-Functions-in-Python/README.md

 - Construction of matrices in **finite basis representation(FBR)**
 - Diagonalization of the position operator to obtain DVR grid points
 - Transformation of the kinetic energy operator from FBR to DVR
-- Evaluation of defined potential
+- Evaluation of defined potential in DVR
 - Assembly of the full Hamiltonian matrix in DVR
 - Computation of vibrational eigenvalues and wavefunctions
 - Projection of wavefunctions onto a real-space grid